 Soft Footprints Travel Guides

-Praia da Aberta Nova: Comporta’s Wildest Atlantic Beach
+Aberta Nova Beach: Comporta’s Wildest Atlantic Beach

 Paraglider soaring over Aberta Nova beach with turquoise Atlantic waters below